 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitudes or actions of colleagues.
-If it becomes necessary to consult outside the school, they should speak in the first instance, to the Area Education Officer / LADO following the whistleblowing policy.
+If it becomes necessary to consult outside the school, they should speak in the first instance, to the Area Education Officer / DO following the whistleblowing policy.

-Whistleblowing regarding the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff.
+Whistleblowing regarding the Headteacher should be made to the Chair of the Governing Body (or trustees) whose contact details are readily available to staff (as pertained to setting).

-It's acknowledged that Whistleblowers have the right to remain anonymous, however identifying yourself may assist with any further investigations.
+It's acknowledged that Whistle-blowers have the right to remain anonymous, however identifying yourself may assist with any further investigations.